CodingTrain/website-archive/README.md

   <img width="800" alt="The Coding Train Logo" src="https://github.com/CodingTrain/website/blob/master/.github/logo.png?raw=true">
 </p>
 </br>
 Hello and welcome to the GitHub repository for The Coding Train website!
 This houses all of the content at <a href="https://thecodingtrain.com/">thecodingtrain.com</a> as well as source code for corresponding videos.
-The site welcomes contributions from the community in a variety of ways!
+The site welcomes the contributors in various ways!
 More informations at <a href="docs/CONTRIBUTING.md">CONTRIBUTING.md</a>.

 # Other links